stevenaeola/gitpitch/prog/assessment_2_prog_1819/FAQ.md

 It’s more than fine to use an existing one - it’s a good idea.

+## Are we allowed to use template engines such as pug to transform a template into a HTML file?

+In principle templating is OK, but remember that updates to the page should take place in-page via AJAX, rather than by reloading the whole page.
+So basically it needs to be for partial pages, and to work on the client side, not the server side: the server should be sending JSON, not HTML.

 # Client-side quality criteria

 # Server-side functionality criteria